-On January 5, 2021, we entered into a Securities Purchase Agreement (the "Purchase Agreement") with Armistice Capital Master Fund, Ltd. ("Armistice"), pursuant to which we issued to Armistice in a private placement (the "Private Placement") 1,531,101 shares of our Common Stock and warrants to purchase 1,531,101 shares of our Common Stock.
+On January 6, 2021, we entered into a Securities Purchase Agreement (the "Purchase Agreement") with Armistice Capital Master Fund, Ltd. ("Armistice"), pursuant to which we issued to Armistice in a private placement (the "Private Placement") 1,531,101 shares of our Common Stock and warrants to purchase 1,531,101 shares of our Common Stock.
+Steven Boyd, our former director, is Chief Investment Officer of Armistice, and I. Keith Maher, MD, our former director, is a Managing Director of Armistice.
 The combined purchase price per share and warrant was \$5.225.
 The Private Placement closed on January 6, 2021.
 The warrants have an exercise price of \$5.225 per share, subject to adjustments as provided under the terms of the warrants, and became exercisable on the six month anniversary of their issuance date.
 The warrants are exercisable for five years from the issuance date.
 In connection with the Private Placement, we also entered into a Registration Rights Agreement with Armistice (the "Registration Rights Agreement"), pursuant to which we were required to file a registration statement with the Securities and Exchange Commission following the closing of the Private Placement to register for resale the shares of Common Stock and the shares of Common Stock issuable upon the exercise of the Warrants sold in the Private Placement.
+Such registration agreement was filed April 16, 2021 and declared effective on April 30, 2021.